Take a guided tram tour of the holiday lights on Jekyll Island during Holly Jolly Jekyll.

 Savannah’s Christmas Market brings a traditional European market to life in the city’s Plant Riverside District, complete with a kid’s area for ornament decorating, wreath making, and other festive activities.

-Other can’t-miss markets include the Back to Nature Holiday Market in Roswell, featuring handmade and eco-friendly gifts like jewelry, candles, and bath products; and Madison’s Shop, Sip & Stroll Saturdays that highlight the city’s independent businesses with retail promotions, refreshments and live music.
+Other can’t-miss markets include the Back to Nature Holiday Market in Roswell, featuring handmade and eco-friendly gifts like jewelry, candles, and bath products; and Madison’s Shop, Sip & Stroll that highlights the city’s independent businesses with retail promotions, refreshments and live music.
+The Holiday Open House in Thomasville is a must-shop for its festive atmosphere and chance to win gift certificates for even more shopping fun.

-Find more great places to shop for holiday gifts in this Guide to Holiday Shopping Events in Georgia.
+Find more in our Guide to Holiday Shopping Events in Georgia.

 More to explore